xenith-re/xenith/docs/docs/documentation-organization.md

 weight: 1
 ---

 This documentation tries to follow the [Diátaxis](https://diataxis.fr/) documentation structure, which is a systematic approach to technical documentation authoring.
+The only exception it [development documentation](../development) which we choose not to be part of the Diátaxis structure, but it is a common part of the software documentation.

 <img class="center" src="https://diataxis.fr/_images/diataxis.png" alt="Diátaxis documentation structure"/>